 Posted Sep 5, 2014, 7:17 AM by Pippa Norris

-Please note that I have now returned to Cambridge and I will be located at Harvard University from 1 May 2014 to 15 January 2015, with the exception of periods ...
+Please note that I am located at the University of Sydney from 15 Jan 2015 to 13 April 2015, with the exception of periods of travel and conferences.
+The best ...

 Workgroup signup NEW Signup here for DPI413 workgroups